 Reinvest24 is an online business and we are fully functional even if this lockdown remains for a longer period.
 Our dream team is working from home, thus continuing to ensure the best service and support to our investors.

-We believe that this situation may give us an opportunity to find better deals that were not on the market during the high growth times.
+We believe this situation may give us an opportunity to find better deals that weren’ on the market during the high growth times.
 For example, the latest investment property would not be on the table at this price level without the current situation.
-These days we see, that mentality of businesses starts to change and instead of investing into real estate for their offices or business, they now prefer to rent and invest money into their business, either buying better equipment or investing into new technologies.
+These days we see, that mentality of businesses starts to change and instead of investing into real estate for their offices or business, they now prefer to rent and invest money into their business.
+Either buying better equipment or investing in new technologies.
 Some businesses will be selling their real estate to free some capital in order to cover operational expenses or to invest in expansion.
-All together these aspects will increase the rental demand for office spaces, just like it did in the last crises.
+Altogether these aspects will increase the rental demand for office spaces, just like it did in the last crises.
 And we will be there to offer you the best secure investment opportunities.

 Stay safe and prosperous!